SSI staff celebrating Wear It Purple Day

 While this has affected everyone’s freedom of movement, individuals and families from refugee backgrounds have been particularly hard hit – blocked from attaining the safety and stability they desperately need.

-The COVID-19 pandemic reached Australian soil in March, and since then the Federal Government has close our borders to all entrants, allowing only Australian citizens, permanent residents, or immediate family into the country.
+The COVID-19 pandemic reached Australian soil in March, and since then, the Federal Government has closed our borders to all entrants, allowing only Australian citizens, permanent residents, or immediate family into the country.

 This has meant Australia’s refugee intake has been on hold for the past seven months, causing havoc amongst the refugee community and around the world.

-As a daughter of migrants, and CEO of Settlement Services International, I have found it disconcerting to see the widespread impact that factors outside of our control can have on the ability for individuals find a safe haven.
+As a daughter of migrants and CEO of Settlement Services International, I have found it disconcerting to see the widespread impact that factors outside of our control can have on the ability of individuals to find a haven.

 Some of these refugees are now stranded amid an enduring pandemic with no jobs, refuge, or hope.
 In some cases, people are stuck in limbo, forced to live in unfamiliar countries separated from family and friends.